tedstetzel/movie-trailer/README.md

 ### Installing

-cd to the directory to which you've downloaded the repo and run the entertainment_center.py file
+cd to the directory that you've downloaded this repo to and run the entertainment_center.py file using python

 ```
 python entertainment_center.py
 ```

-The file should automatically open a new web browser window with movie posters listed in that file displayed.
+The file should automatically open a new web browser window with movies listed in that file displayed.
-You can update the python entertainment_center.py file in order to
+You can update the python entertainment_center.py file in order to customize the page.

 ## Built With